unnati-xyz/music-generation/Blog_Post_Music_Gen_1.md

 </ol>

-Before, we start off you can listen to the music we generated at the end of our experiment [here](https://soundcloud.com/padmaja-bhagwat/generated-music).
+Before, we start off you can listen to the music we generated at the end of our experiment <a href="https://soundcloud.com/padmaja-bhagwat/generated-music">here.</a>

 <p>
 Firstly, we need to a have a dataset on which we can train our neural network.So, the first step was to convert music files(which are usually in mp3 format) into a format which the neural network can understand.The input to neural networks are tensors which are just multi dimensional arrays.Hence, we had to convert the audio files to tensors.This innvolved some<a href="http://jackschaedler.github.io/circles-sines-signals/index.html"> digital signal processing</a> stuff.